 One of management's primary objectives is to maintain a strong capital base to warrant the confidence of customers, shareholders, and bank regulatory agencies.
 A strong capital base is needed to take advantage of profitable growth opportunities that arise and to provide assurance to depositors and creditors.
-The Company and its banking subsidiary continue to exceed all regulatory capital requirements, as evidenced by the capital ratios at December 31, 2013 as shown in Item 8, Note 2 of this report.
+The Company and its banking subsidiary continue to exceed all regulatory capital requirements, as evidenced by the capital ratios at December 31, 2015 as shown in Item 8, Note 2 of this report.

-In 2013, cash dividends paid were \$.74 per share for a total of \$8,510,000, an increase of \$1,149,000, or 16%, compared to \$.64 per share for a total of \$7,361,000 in 2012.
+In 2015, cash dividends paid were \$.85 per share for a total of \$9,697,000, an increase of \$360,000, or 4%, compared to \$.81 per share for a total of \$9,337,000 in 2014.
 The increase is attributable to the per-share amount paid.

-Shareholders' equity was \$190,427,000, or 14%, of total assets, at December 31, 2013, an increase of \$16,412,000 over the balance at December 31, 2012.
-This increase resulted from net income of \$23,497,000, \$1,975,000 related to stock bonuses and the pension adjustment per FASB ASC 715 of \$9,851,000, offset by cash dividends paid of \$8,510,000, the available-for-sale net unrealized loss of \$6,755,000 and the reclassification of \$2,616,000 for the gain on sales of available-for-sale securities.
+Shareholders' equity was \$207,378,000, or 14% of total assets, at December 31, 2015, an increase of \$6,946,000 over the balance at December 31, 2014.
+This increase resulted primarily from net income of \$23,056,000 and the pension adjustment per FASB ASC 715 of \$3,932,000 offset by the repurchase of treasury shares of \$10,591,000 and cash dividends of \$9,697,000.

 Dividends from the Bank are a source of funds for payment of dividends by the Company to its shareholders.
-The only restrictions on dividends are those dictated by regulatory capital requirements and prudent and sound banking principles.
-As of December 31, 2013, unappropriated retained earnings of \$24,440,000 were available at the Bank for the declaration of dividends to the Company without prior approval from regulatory authorities.
+The only restrictions on dividends are those dictated by regulatory capital requirements, state corporate laws and prudent and sound banking principles.
+As of December 31, 2015, unappropriated retained earnings of \$24,208,000 were available at the Bank for the declaration of dividends to the Company without prior approval from regulatory authorities.

-The Company maintains a treasury stock buyback program pursuant to which the Board of Directors has authorized the repurchase of up to 363,000 shares of the Company's common stock.
-There were no repurchases in 2013 or 2012 under the program.
-As of December 31, 2013, 363,000 shares remained available for repurchase under the program.
+The Company maintains a treasury stock buyback program pursuant to which the Board of Directors has authorized the repurchase of up to 500,000 shares of the Company's common stock.
+The Company repurchased 216,412 shares at an aggregate cost of \$10,591,000 during the year ended December 31, 2015 and 39,502 at an aggregate cost of \$1,848,000 during the year ended December 31, 2014.
+As of December 31, 2015, 476,278 shares remained available for repurchase under the program.
 A portion of the repurchased shares may be used for the Company's employee benefit plans, and the balance will be available for other general corporate purposes.
 The stock repurchase authorization does not have an expiration date and the pace of repurchase activity will depend on factors such as levels of cash generation from operations, cash requirements for investments, repayment of debt, current stock price, and other factors.
 The Company may repurchase shares from time to time on the open market or in private transactions, including structured transactions.
 The stock repurchase program may be modified or discontinued at any time.